 That’s not to mention that you can also monetize your email campaigns with banner ads and affiliate links, too.
 In some cases, you might even set up a separate paid subscription email list for exclusive tips and offers.

-If you want to start gathering your visitors emails too, check out GetResponse.
-I use them for all of my email because they aren’t expensive, have excellent support, and automatic workflows that save me time.
+If you want to start gathering your visitors emails too, check out Constant Contact where you can get a 20% discount.
+I their service because it isn’t expensive, they have excellent support, and a great autoresponder management system.

 Need more advice?